arctrong/md2html/README.md

 # On Linux

 The Java and the Python executables are platform-independent so they work on Linux.
-The batch processing scripts are also provided in *Bash shell* syntax.
+The bulk processing scripts are also provided in *Bash shell* syntax.
 The file explorer integration script is not yet ported but it may be dependent on the desktop environment and is quite straightforward, so prepared Linux users may port the existing `bin/context_menu/md2html_prompt.bat` script